Popups for Divi: 9 Psychology Tips That Drive Sales

 A user making a popup conviction

 Most people would say that they hate popups.
-Not everyone is web designer or marketer, and not everyone understands the power that popups have for boosting ROI and offering exactly what a potential customer needs at the moment.
+Not everyone is a web designer or marketer, and not everyone understands the power that popups have for boosting ROI and offering exactly what a potential customer needs at the moment.
 In most cases, website visitors would say:

 “Popups Interrupt Me”